-In this article, you will learn about the std::regex_iterator in C++ with its syntax and examples.
+In this guide, you'll explore the std::regex_iterator in C++ along with its syntax and illustrations.

 What is the std::regex_iterator?

-A C++ Standard Library class called std::regexiterator represents an iterator for paging over a string sequence that matches a regular expression.
-It is a component of the regular expression support added to the C++ Standard Library in C++11.
-Use the std::regexiterator function to locate and iterate over matches of a common expression pattern within a given input text.
+A class within the C++ Standard Library named std::regexiterator functions as an iterator for traversing a string sequence that conforms to a regular expression.
+This class is part of the regular expression functionality incorporated into the C++ Standard Library since C++11.
+Employ the std::regexiterator method to identify and cycle through occurrences of a familiar expression pattern in a specified input text.

 Example: